-EirGrid does not mandate redundancy in the main power system circuits.
+EirGrid does not mandate redundancy in the main export power system circuits, although it would be technically acceptable if this were proposed by the developer. .
 Redundancy is however required in the auxiliary power system, telecommunication, control and protection systems and any safety critical systems.